Resources for Investigating Evidence

 - A great way to get kids excited about planning and conducting their own investigations is to show them what other kids have done.
-Be sure to order copies of our print publication, BirdSleuth Investigator, and check out other BirdSleuth reports as well!
+Be sure to download a free copy of our BirdSleuth Investigatorand check out other BirdSleuth reports as well!

 Investigation 5: Presenting Inquiry Projects

 Sharing what you’ve learned is a critical part of the science process

 - Conduct your peer review, then congratulate your students on their research!
 Please submit your student’s best work (or have them submit)via our website.